-- A portfolio of writing samples drawn from assignments given in music courses throughout the student's career at Saint Mary's College.
-The faculty must approve the selection of the papers to be submitted. - A composition, arrangement, or transcription written during the 3rd or 4th semester of the theory sequence, or for orchestration/arranging.
+- In conjunction with her senior comprehensive, the student will write a formal research paper based on the topic of her senior comp.
+It will be due at the conclusion of the Senior Seminar. - A composition, arrangement, or transcription written for Digital Media in Music or for Orchestration/Arranging.
 Computer notation and laser printing of the score are required.
 Both the project itself and its notation will be assessed.
-The faculty must approve the selection of the work to be submitted.
+The faculty must approve the selection of the e work to be submitted.